Teaching

 - Two additional DMA students won first and second (alternate) prizes at the Pennsylvania Music Teacher Association Competition

 - Four DMA, one Ph.
-D, three MM, and one BM student were selected to take part in notable masterclasses by guests musicians at Penn State University
+D, three MM, and one BM students were selected to take part in notable masterclasses by guest musicians at Penn State University

 - Several BM and DMA students were selected for an appearance at the Jury Honors performances

-- Two MM students performed for the School of Music Notable Public Events
+- Two MM students performed for the School of Music’s Notable Public Events

 - Six BM students were selected for an appearance at the Jury Honors Performances